 - User-agent header.

-The abovementioned personal data is necessary for running the service provided by Lisk Commander and is being processed only for this purpose.
+The abovementioned personal data is necessary for running the service provided by Lisk Commander and is being processed only for this purpose; the applicable legal basis is the performance of the contract under GDPR Art.6.1(b) (Terms and Conditions).
 It will be us to process the above mentioned personal data.

 Your personal data will be processed also by our main contractor Lightcurve.
 Lisk and Lightcurve act as Joint-controllers in regards to this processing activity, since Lightcurve helps us to develop and manage Lisk Commander.